Providing reliable electricity for you

 Don’t worry.
 We’re here to help you find the answers you need.
 We've compiled some answers to frequently asked questions to get you started, but don’t hesitate to contact us if you’d like to speak to someone directly about your specific request.

 You can also report an outdoor light issue using our online form.

-Keeping trees and plants away from electrical transformers is critical in order to allow line workers safe access to equipment during an outage.
-If you have questions about tree pruning or tree replacement in zones close to power lines, MTE has trained professionals to help you called Vegetation Management Specialists.
+Keeping trees, plants, and vegetation away from the electric system is critical in order to allow line workers safe access to equipment during an outage.
+If you have questions about tree pruning or tree replacement in zones close to electrical facilities or power lines, MTE has trained professionals to help you called Vegetation Management Specialists.
 They are certified arborists familiar with a wide variety of tree species and proper pruning practices and coordinate actual tree-pruning efforts performed by contractors hired throughout the MTE service area.
 Most importantly, they're here to serve members with information and explanations about our vegetation management program.
 To contact them, call (877) 414-7685, e-mail VegetationManagement@mtemc.com, or contact using the form.